Church of the Good Shepherd (Rosemont, Pennsylvania)

-The Church of the Good Shepherd in Rosemont, Pennsylvania, is a progressive Episcopal parish church in the liberal Anglo-Catholic tradition.
+The Church of the Good Shepherd in Rosemont, Pennsylvania, is an Episcopal parish church in the progressive Anglo-Catholic tradition.
 It is part of the Episcopal Diocese of Pennsylvania and is located in the Philadelphia Main Line.

+Good Shepherd offers a robust program of high church Anglican worship, using the Book of Common Prayer (1979).
+The church welcomes all people, regardless of race, ethnicity, sexual orientation, gender identity, or socioeconomic status.

+The 19th-century church building has been called "a gorgeous, absolutely stunning neo-gothic space, [whose] acoustics are fantastic".

 History

 The parish was founded in 1869 as part of the Anglo-Catholic Oxford Movement revival in the Anglican Church, and was admitted to the Diocese of Pennsylvania in 1871.
-Its original church building was on the north side of Lancaster Avenue, just east of the present football stadium of Villanova University.
-Through a donation of $27,000 (approximately $823,000 in 2021 dollars) from parishioner Harry Banks French of the Smith, Kline & French company, the present church building was designed by the Philadelphia architectural firm of Baily & Truscott, and constructed between 1893 and 1894 in the Gothic Revival style of a 14th-Century English country church.
+Its original church building, demolished in 1901, was on the north side of Lancaster Avenue, just east of the present football stadium of Villanova University.

+The church building was designed by the Philadelphia architectural firm of Baily & Truscott.
+Constructed in 1893 and 1894, the architecture is in the Gothic Revival style of a 14th-Century English country church.
 The first services were held in 1894, and the building was consecrated in 1910.

-Good Shepherd Hospital

-The parish set up Good Shepherd Hospital in the 1870s, originally to care for children whose parents could not afford to give them medical services.
-In 1903 the name was changed to the Home and Hospital of the Good Shepherd, and in 1915 admissions were restricted to boys between 7 and 14.
-The hospital was conducted as a parochial institution until June 1922 when it merged with the Church Farm School, an Episcopal Church institution farther west in the Philadelphia suburbs.

-Move from Radnor to Rosemont

-The original church building near Villanova was in use for about 20 years.
-It had been informally intended to be, in part, a memorial to two distinguished Episcopal bishops (Jackson Kemper and Samuel Bowman).
-A window honoring the bishops was installed in the church.
-In the 1890s, the vestry decided to move to a more spacious location in neighboring Rosemont, Pennsylvania, and received the donation from Harry Banks French to erect what is today the church building.

 Rectors

-Current rector

-The current rector, from August 2020, is the Rev. Kyle Babin.
-Babin holds a Bachelor of Music degree from Rice University, a Master of Music degree from Yale University with a certificate from the Yale Institute of Sacred Music, a Doctor of Musical Arts degree from the Manhattan School of Music, and a Master of Divinity degree from Virginia Theological Seminary.
-Immediately before accepting his call as rector, Babin was a member of the clergy of St. Mark’s Episcopal Church, an Anglo-Catholic parish in Philadelphia.
+The parish rector as of 2025 is the Rev. Kyle Babin.